Table of contents:

 Getting to Tokyo

-When should I travel to Tokyo?
+When Should I Travel to Tokyo?

-How long should I stay in Tokyo?
+How Long Should I Stay in Tokyo?

-What should I do in Tokyo?
+What Should I Do in Tokyo?

-There is of course an incredible amount to do and see - but one of the highlights of your trip to Tokyo is guaranteed to be when you simply take the time to soak up the city and let yourself drift for a while.
-Sit down in a cafe and watch life go by.
-Of course, we've also collected the best sights for you.
+There is, of course, an incredible amount to do and see – but one of the highlights of your Tokyo trip is guaranteed if you simply take the time to absorb the city and let yourself drift for a while.
+Sit in a cafe and watch life pass you by.
+Of course, we have also gathered the best attractions for you.

 Attractions